Online Exhibition

 ZONING & AIR RIGHTS

-The two maps on this wall are enlarged from current Department of City Planning zoning maps of Manhattan.
-They carry coding such as C5-3 and C6-4 that refer to the different regulations that govern the delineated area.
+Two maps, enlarged from current Department of City Planning zoning maps of Manhattan carry coding such as C5-3 and C6-4 that refer to the different regulations that govern the delineated area.
 While the particulars are complicated, the maps make clear that across the city, all development is governed by zoning regulations.

 The map is also marked in bright colors that show the footprints of the luxury towers pictured in the adjacent frames.
 Most of the new buildings cluster along the edge of Central Park, and especially on 57th Street, where they stretch tall to peer at the park over neighboring rooftops.